How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 How many (foreign) athletes attend the Marrakesh Marathon?

-While many other marathon events are able to produce this information easily, the quality of the data collected for this event is extremely poor.
+While many other marathon events can quickly produce this information, the data collected and provided for this event is extremely poor.

-Of the 1,170 marathon finishers in 2024, 333 were identified as overseas entrants, 349 were from Morocco, and a staggering 488 were not able to be identified by club, city or country.
-Assuming those unidentified ones are split in the same proportion as those that were identified, 49% of runners would be from overseas.
+Of the 1,170 marathon finishers in 2024, 333 were identified as overseas entrants, 349 were from Morocco, and a staggering 488 could not be identified by club, city or country.
+Assuming those unidentified ones are split in the same proportion as those identified, 49% of runners would be from overseas.

-The event is heavily promoted by tour companies offering package deals, and this seems to be how a number of big running clubs from the United Kingdom, France, the Netherlands, and Morocco showed up at the start line.
+Tour companies heavily promote the event by offering package deals, and this seems to be how several big running clubs from the United Kingdom, France, the Netherlands, and Morocco showed up at the start line.

 Man pointing at marathon route maps, smiling.